- What is Digital Humanities?

 Center for Digital Scholarship offers several different digital humanities workshops.
 The list below is all the DH workshops that the Center for Digital Scholarship offers but not all the workshops that may be conducted during the semester.
 Workshops may be requested for a class or project.
 Please contact Caitlin Pollock, the Digital Humanities Librarian at, firstname.lastname@example.org if you are interested in requesting a workshops.

 The Center for Digital Scholarship supports the inclusion digital humanities pedagogy into curriculum for classes.
 Digital humanities pedagogy ranges from digital literacy and digital storytelling to humanities research using digital research methods or a humanities class with a strong computing component and survey of digital humanities projects.
 The Center can provide technology guidance, digital literacy library sessions, and data sets or digital facsimiles for class projects or research.
+For classes with a digital project requirement, the Digital Humanities Librarian can be embedded in your course, as well as help develop the syllabus to help shepherd digital projects to completion.
 For more information, contact Caitlin Pollock, Digital Humanities Librarian at email@example.com.

 If you are interested in a digital humanities service that is not listed on this page, please contact Caitlin Pollock, Digital Humanities Librarian, firstname.lastname@example.org.